 Sadly, the boot did come in autumn 1989, opening the gates to what’s become ominously known as The Wilderness Years.
 During this time, there was only one televised story (the TV Movie in 1996, starring Paul McGann) and eager fans had to wait until 2005 before they could hide behind the sofa once again…

-This brings us into the New Who era, to which the Thirteenth Doctor belongs, and although the ratings have slumped over the last few years, the history of Who has shown – time and again – that the good Doctor is undeterred by cancellation attempts.
-Moreover, the BBC has already confirmed that it’s committed to the programme for at least a few more years.
-So there’s no need to hang up your Thirteenth Doctor scarf just yet.
+This brings us into the New Who era, to which the Thirteenth Doctor belongs, and although the ratings have declined in the last few years, the history of Who has shown – time and again – that the good Doctor is a survivor.

 But… the regeneration limit?